abstrus/abstrus.github.io/_posts/2014-03-12-rich-domain-models-part-2.md

                 entity_name: 'Acme\Model\Entity\Company"'
 {% endhighlight %}

+The above compiler pass looks for services tagged with the `custom_repository` tag and schedule a subscription to the `DIAwareRepositoryFactory`.
+All those services will then be available from the factory.

 For more details about service definition, using tags and about compiler passes, read some of the [Symfony Book](http://symfony.com/doc/current/book/index.html) and the [Symfony Cookbook](http://symfony.com/doc/current/cookbook/index.html).